 - Check if the Server Address is mentioned correctly.

 - Click More Settings; then to the Connection tab.

 - Go to Exchange Proxy Settings and verify if the proxy address is correct.

-Another troubleshooting option is to run Outlook in Safe Mode.
-Go to the Search option and input ‘outlook.exe /safe’.
-If Outlook works fine, then you should delete the add-ins from the application.
+- Another troubleshooting option is to run Outlook in Safe Mode.
+Go to the Search option and input ‘outlook.exe /safe.’
+If Outlook works fine, then you should find and remove problematic add-ins from the Outlook application.

 The network connectivity between Exchange and Outlook is important for proper email communication.
 But this can be affected due to hardware/software issues or improper settings.
 Exchange administrators can try to fix them in different ways.
 But if the issue is due to EDB file corruption, they need to fix it using Kernel for Exchange Server.